trailofbits/manticore/README.md

 ## Getting Help

-Feel free to stop by our [Slack channel](https://empirehacking.slack.com/messages/C3PTWK7UM) for help on using or extending Manticore.
+Feel free to stop by our #manticore slack channel in [Empire Hacking](https://empireslacking.herokuapp.com/) for help using or extending Manticore.

 Documentation is available in several places: